 Community Engagement for a Sustainable Future

-At FIU, our goal is to inspire the next generation and immerse the greater South Florida community in our solutions-based work designed to conserve and promote sustainable use of the world's terrestrial ecosystems and protect all LIFE ON LAND.
+At FIU, our goal is to inspire the next generation and immerse the community in our solutions-based work designed to protect and restore ecosystems and their biodiversity, especially those under threat.
+Explore FIU's efforts for LIFE ON LAND.

 Securing a Future for the Florida Everglades